demrich/ts-rpn-calculator/README.md

 -   Support for more operators, such as `^` (exponentiation) and `%` (modulus)
 -   Currently extra spaces (' ') entered will return an invalid operator.
 Future improvements could be added to prevent error messages and continue to evaluate the operation
 -   An introductory title could be added when started
--   further tests with jest `spyOn` to spy on functions being called in `app.ts`
+-   Further tests in `app.ts` by mocking `readline` commands, as well as create individual tests for non-exported functions in `util.ts`.
+For now this tests multiple executions with expected results.